 Changes to your body

-Any changes to your body that you’ve experienced, for example after surgery, can affect your confidence and feelings about yourself as a woman.
+Any changes to your body that you’ve experienced, for example after surgery, can affect your confidence and feelings about yourself.
 This in turn can affect how you feel about sex, how you relate to a partner or how your partner relates to you.

 Find out more about changes to your body after treatment.